Skip to main content

 CCTV - Privacy notice

-This notice explains why we ask for your personal information, how that information will be used and how you can access your records.
+This notice explains why the Council asks for your personal information, how that information will be used and how you can access your records.

 Any questions regarding our privacy practices should be sent to: